 ST. CRISPIN AND ST. CRISPIANIAN: Leatherworkers, cobblers especially.
 Feast: October 25.
 These brothers were members of a noble Roman family who preached in Gaul in the third century.
+Some his priests, who may be persuaded to conduct individuals to the higher level of the regio, which can be reached in no other known way.
+The higher level has a magical aura of 6 and contains a paved forecourt

-Some say they traveled as far as Faversham in England.
+Sellers tend to occupy the same' say they traveled as far as Faversham s in the market every week, in England.